IjzerenHein/famous-map/docs/MapPositionTransitionable.md

 MapPositionTransitionable.isActive()
 ------------------------------------
-Determine if the MapPositionTransitionable is currently transitioning
+Determine if the transitionable is currently transitioning